Police-Data-Accessibility-Project/design-system/src/components/InputSelectMulti/README.md

-# InputSelect
+# InputSelectMulti
-Accessible, flexible custom select component.
+Accessible, flexible custom multi-select component.

 _Note: Only works with `FormV2`.
 The `FormV1` schema system is not set up to handle this input._